Resisting a deep dive into Randolph County’s Maxville Swimming Pool

 Jay County’s White Oak schoolhouse from the air

-Most everyone who’s met me knows about my fascination with old one-room schoolhouses and my erratic compulsion to find all of them that still exist across all of East Central Indiana.
+Everyone who knows me is familiar with my fascination with old one-room schoolhouses.
+As such, they know about my compulsion to find all of them in East Central Indiana!
 As it stands, I’m pretty sure that I’ve been to all of the old schoolhouses in Delaware, Madison, Blackford, and Randolph counties.
-Hamilton County isn’t far behind.
+I thought I’d wrapped Jay County up, too, until I learned about Jackson Township’s White Oak school.

 Continue reading “Jay County’s White Oak schoolhouse from the air”